dgroomes/react-playground/babel-standalone/README.md

      macOS, then you may need to install Python.
 See <https://www.python.org/downloads/>.
 2. Open the browser!
    * Open <http://localhost:8080> in your browser

+## Wish List

+General clean-ups, todos and things I wish to implement for this project:

+* [ ] The GitHub Pages is wonky.
+It only shows `README.md` and also shows the raw HTML content if you click into the README.md and then press the back button.
+* [ ] Consider removing this subproject because React doesn't endorse React *the CDN way* anymore.
+Although a "zero-build-step"
+  GitHub markdown viewer is pretty awesome in theory and it does kind of work.

 ## Reference